-(2) A degree is considered a qualified degree within the meaning of Section 1 if such degree requires the successful completion of examinations that are equivalent to the examinations in the scholarly oriented bachelor's program at the Technical University of Munich specified in Section 1, No. 1, and correspond to the subject-specific requirements of the Master's Degree Program in Agricultural Biosciences.
+- (2) A degree is considered a qualified degree within the meaning of subsection 1 if there are no significant differences with regard to the competencies (learning outcomes) acquired in the scholarly oriented bachelor's program in Nutrition at TUM specified in subsection 1, no. 1, and if these outcomes correspond to the subject-specific requirements of the master's program. - (3) For Aptitude Assessment in accordance with subsection 2, required modules of the bachelor's program in Nutrition will be considered.

-- (3) For Aptitude Assessment in accordance with Section 2, required modules of the relevant bachelor's program at TUM named in Section 1, No. 1 or an equivalent institution of higher education, will be considered. - (4) The comparability of programs, the subject-specific aptitude, as well as the equivalence of degrees acquired from foreign institutions will be decided upon by the Examination Board in compliance with Art.
-63 of the Bayerisches Hochschulgesetz [Bavarian Higher Education Act]. - (5) 1Notwithstanding Section 1 No. 1, students enrolled in a bachelor's program specified in Section 1 No. 1 may be admitted to the master's program in justified cases.
-2An application to the master's program by students enrolled in a bachelor's program may only be submitted if it can be verified that, in the case of a six-semester bachelor's program, module examinations amounting to at least 120 credits; in the case of a seven-semester bachelor's program, module examinations amounting to at least 150 credits; and, in the case of an eight-semester bachelor's program, module examinations amounting to at least 180 credits have been completed at the time of submission of the application.
+- (4) The comparability of programs, the subject-specific aptitude, as well as the equivalence of degrees acquired from foreign institutions will be decided upon by the Examination Board in compliance with Art.
+63 of the Bayerisches Hochschulgesetz [Bavarian Higher Education Act]. - (5) 1Notwithstanding Paragraph 1 No. 1, students enrolled in a bachelor's program specified in Paragraph 1 No. 1 may be admitted to the master's program in justified cases.
+2An application to the master's program by students enrolled in a bachelor's program may only be submitted if it can be verified that, in the case of a six-semester bachelor's program, module examinations amounting to at least 120 credits; in the case of a seven-semester bachelor's program, module examinations amounting to at least 150 credits; and, in the case of an eight-semester bachelor's program, module examinations amounting to at least 160 credits; and be credits have been completed at the time of submission of the application.
 3Verification of the awarding of the bachelor's degree must be provided within one year of commencement of the master's program.